HusamFarra/SenseHat_Projects/README.md

 # SenseHat_Projects

-These projects uses Sense-Hat Emulator by Trinket.io https://trinket.io/sense-hat
+These projects use Sense-Hat Emulator by Trinket.io

+https://trinket.io/sense-hat